 If you’re REALLY serious about exercise, you could always look up the Deloitte bodybuilder

 As we said at the start, you can boil a healthy busy season down to two key things: 1) eat less junk; 2) sit less.
 How you accomplish those things are up to you.
-More ideas?
-Share below.
-It's just your lives — and maybe your career
+Have some busy season survival strategies of your own you want to share with the class?
+Shoot us an email

 1 Just because “Fruit Rollups” have the word “fruit” in their name doesn’t mean they are healthy.